-Spark is the sub division of Hadoop originally developed in 2009 in UC Berkeley’s AMPLab by Matei Zaharia.
-Open Sourced in the year 2010 under a BSD license.
-Later it was donated to Apache software foundation in 2013, and now Apache Spark has become a top leading level of Apache project since Feb-2014.
+Spark is the sub-division of Hadoop originally developed in 2009 in UC Berkeley’s AMP Lab by Matei Zaharia.
+Open source in the year 2010 under a BSD license, it was later donated to Apache Software Foundation in 2013, and now Apache Spark has become a top leading Apache project since February 2014.

-Recent survey reports state that 2,100 developers by Typesafe, awareness of Spark is still growing day by day, with 71% of respondents claim they have an experience with the framework being implemented.
-Now it has reached more than 500 organizations irrespective of sizes, which have a bond with thousands of developers and extensive resources for progress of the project.
-Survey report says that Spark received backing from top leading company like IBM, who have integrated Spark into its own products and open sourced its own machine learning technology to increase Spark’s capabilities.
-IBM on October 26 has committed that more than 3,500 researchers and developers from Spark related projects are going to use several existing software products, including the SPSS (Statistical Package for the Social Sciences) predictive analytics software which it bought for $1.2 billion in 2009.
+A recent survey by Typesafe conducted among 2,100 developers reports that the awareness of Spark is growing day by day, with 71 percent of respondents claiming that they have an experience with the framework being implemented.
+Now, it has reached more than 500 organizations, irrespective of size, which have a bond with thousands of developers and extensive resources for the progress of the project.
+The survey report also says that Spark has received backing from top leading companies like IBM has integrated Spark into its own products and open-sourced its own Machine Learning technology to increase Spark’s capabilities.
+Recently, IBM announced that more than 3,500 researchers and developers from Spark-related projects are going to use several existing software products, including the SPSS (Statistical Package for the Social Sciences) predictive analytics software, which it bought for $1.2 billion in 2009.

-The major business tactics of Spark is its accessibility to anyone for an better understanding of databases and few of its scripting skills, while using interactive web interfaces and languages namely Python where the data scientists and statisticians are more in usage .
-This makes it simpler to recruiting people who have better knowledge on their data as well as find the tools to process it.
+One of the major business tactics of Spark is its accessibility to anyone for a better understanding of databases and a few of its scripting skills while allowing Data Scientists and Statisticians to use interactive web interfaces and languages, namely, Python.
+This makes it simpler for companies to have better knowledge of their data as well as find the tools to process it.
 Unlike MapReduce, Spark is also able to run and exist without Hadoop, with better work bandwidth in terms of resource managers like YARN or Mesos.
-Spark seems more appropriate in terms of solving many complex problems that will shortly been known.
+Spark also seems more appropriate in terms of solving many complex problems.

 Features of Apache Spark

-- Speed− Spark provides an application to run in Hadoop cluster, it ranges up to 100 times faster in memory, and 10 times faster when running on disk.
-This can be possible by reducing number of read/write operations to disk.
-The intermediate processing data is stored in the memory.
+- Speed: Spark provides an application to run in a Hadoop cluster; it is up to 100 times faster when running in memory and 10 times faster when running on the disk.
+This is possible by reducing the number of read/write operations on the disk.
+The intermediate processing data is stored in memory.

-- Supports multiple languages− Spark has a built-in APIs (Application Programming Interface) in Java, Scala, or Python and hence we can write applications in different languages.
+- Supporting multiple languages: Spark has built-in APIs (Application Programming Interfaces) in Java, Scala, or Python and hence we can write applications in different languages.
 It ranges up to 80 high-level operators for interactive querying.

-- Advanced Analytics− Spark supports ‘Map’ and ‘reduce’ which includes SQL queries, Streaming data, Machine learning (ML), and Graph algorithms.
+- Advanced Analytics: Spark supports ‘Map’ and ‘Reduce’ including SQL queries, streaming data, and Machine Learning (ML) and Graph algorithms.

 Spark Built on Hadoop

-The following diagram clearly describes three ways of functioning on how Spark can be built with Hadoop components.
+The following diagram clearly describes the three ways how Spark can be built with Hadoop components.

-- Standalone− Spark Standalone deployment means Spark occupies the top position in HDFS (Hadoop Distributed File System) and allocates spaces for HDFS.
-Here, Spark and MapReduce will run constantly for spark jobs on cluster.
+- Standalone: Spark Standalone deployment means that Spark occupies the top position in HDFS (Hadoop Distributed File System) and allocates spaces for HDFS.
+Here, Spark and MapReduce will run constantly for Spark jobs on the cluster.

-- Hadoop Yarn− Hadoop Yarn deployment means, spark runs on Yarn without any pre-installation or root access required.
-Provides to integrate Spark into Hadoop ecosystem or Hadoop stack.
-Other components are allowed to run on top of stack.
+- Hadoop Yarn: Hadoop Yarn deployment means, Spark runs on Yarn without any pre-installation or root access.
+It provides to integrate Spark into the Hadoop ecosystem or Hadoop stack.
+Other components are allowed to run on top of this stack.

-Spark in MapReduce (SIMR) – Basically used to launch spark job in addition to standalone deployment.
-With the help of SIMR, user can start Spark and uses its shell without any administrative access.
+- Spark in MapReduce (SIMR): Basically, it is used to launch Spark jobs in addition to the standalone deployment.
+With the help of SIMR, users can start with Spark and use its shell without any administrative access.

 Components of Spark